Skip to main content

 Mature, gray-haired person with glasses

 Some degree of memory problems and a modest decline in other thinking skills are common parts of aging.
-There's a difference, however, between normal changes in memory and memory loss associated with Alzheimer's disease and related disorders.
-And some memory problems are the result of treatable conditions.
+However, there's a difference between normal memory changes and memory loss associated with dementia, Alzheimer's disease and other related disorders.
+And some memory problems could be caused by other treatable conditions.

 Memory loss and aging

-Normal age-related memory loss doesn't prevent you from living a full, productive life.
-For example, you might occasionally forget a person's name but recall it later in the day.
-You might misplace your glasses sometimes.
-Or maybe you need to make lists more often than in the past to remember appointments or tasks.
+It's normal to have minor memory loss as you age.
+This type doesn't prevent you from living a full, productive life.
+For example, you may occasionally forget an acquaintance's name but recall it later.
+You might misplace your glasses or need to write a list to remember tasks.

-These changes in memory are generally manageable and don't disrupt your ability to work, live independently or maintain a social life.
+These changes in memory can be irritating, but are normal and manageable.
+They don't disrupt your ability to work, live independently or maintain a social life.

 Memory loss and dementia

-Dementia usually begins gradually, worsens over time and impairs a person's abilities in work, social interactions and relationships.
+Dementia usually begins gradually, worsens over time and interferes with a person's daily life, including working, managing daily tasks, social interactions and relationships.

-• Taking longer to complete familiar tasks, such as following a recipe
+• Taking longer to complete familiar tasks, like following a recipe.

 Mild cognitive impairment

-Mild cognitive impairment involves a notable decline in at least one area of thinking skills, such as memory, that's greater than the changes of aging and less than those of dementia.
+Mild cognitive impairment involves a notable decline in at least one area of thinking skills, like memory.
+This decline is greater than the changes of aging and less than those of dementia.
 Having mild cognitive impairment doesn't prevent you from performing everyday tasks and being socially engaged.

 Researchers and physicians are still learning about mild cognitive impairment.
-For many people, the condition eventually progresses to dementia due to Alzheimer's disease or another disorder causing dementia.
+For some people, the condition doesn't worsen, and they can remain independent.
+For others, mild cognitive impairment is an early symptom of Alzheimer's disease or another disorder causing dementia.

 Reversible causes of memory loss

-Many medical problems can cause memory loss or other dementialike symptoms.
+Many medical problems can cause memory loss or other dementia-like symptoms.
 Most of these conditions can be treated.
-Your health care provider can screen you for conditions that cause reversible memory impairment.
+Your health care team can screen you for conditions that cause reversible memory impairment.

 Possible causes of reversible memory loss include: